JibStyle/arma3-restrict-markers/README.md

 - Demo: https://youtu.be/HXME_IodBD8
 - Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2560276469

+## Building and contribution

+This mod uses the [HEMTT Tool](https://brettmayson.github.io/HEMTT/index.html) for builds and releases.
+To build a development/test version follow the [HEMTT installation instructions](https://brettmayson.github.io/HEMTT/installation.html) and run `build.bat`.

 ## Troubleshooting

 ### Markers don't show up for other players even when they are nearby?